KristinnGodfrey/Computer-Networking-And-Security/Application Layer.md

 | Computer Networking A Top-Down Approach, 6th Edition | Jim Kurose, Keith Ross | 2

-Application layer is the fifth layer; think of it as an layer for apps.
+Application layer is the fifth layer; think of it as an layer on the app level.

 examples given:
 * web app